Energy

 Emissions

-Sylvamo has a responsibility as a public company to steward our footprint within the communities we operate in.
+Sylvamo has a responsibility as a public company to steward our footprint within the communities we operate.
 It is critical that we measure and disclose emission inventory annually to demonstrate our commitment to climate action.
 One of our responsible operations targets is to reduce our greenhouse gas (GHG) emissions within the facilities that we own and operate.

 Sylvamo has a 2030 GHG absolute reduction goal of 35% with a 2019 baseline year, across all three scopes*.
 To calculate our target, we used the Science Based Target initiative’s (SBTi) calculator and selected the absolute contraction method, under the “well below two degrees Celsius” scenario; this was validated by SBTi in 2023.
 SBTi validated a “well below 2 degree” absolute reduction target across all 3 scopes in early 2023 and we disclose progress in our annual sustainability performance review report, along with our annual CDP submission.